Glossary of Terms (Terminology) used in SweetProcess

 Note: A regular member can either be a team manager or not.

-If the regular member is a team manager they can create procedures and processes within a specific team without the need to get them approved.
+If the regular member is a team manager they can create procedures, processes, and policies within a specific team without the need to get them approved.
 They can also edit any procedure or process that they have access to and approve it so it becomes the live version.

-If the regular member is not a team manager they can create procedures and processes within a specific team but whatever they create will first have to be approved by a manager.
+If the regular member is not a team manager they can create procedures, processes, and policies within a specific team but whatever they create will first have to be approved by a manager.
 They can also edit any procedure or process that they have access to... whatever they edit becomes a draft which requires approval to become the live version.

-A super manager is an admin with account-wide access to all procedures and processes in your SweetProcess account and they can approve drafts.
+A super manager is an admin with account-wide access to all procedures, processes, and policies in your SweetProcess account and they can approve drafts.

-A super teammate is an admin with account-wide access to all procedures and processes in your SweetProcess account but they cannot approve drafts.
+A super teammate is an admin with account-wide access to all procedures, processes, and policies in your SweetProcess account but they cannot approve drafts.

 A task is an instance of either a procedure or a process that is trackable.
 When you assign a task to employees, you will be able to track their progress on that particular task until completion.